Skip to main content Skip to footer

 • Suisun properties must conduct spring leach cycle by draining wetland(s) after waterfowl season and reflooding by April 1st to target depth

-• Allow access to wetland units for compliance and biological monitoring
+• Must allow access to wetland units for compliance and biological monitoring

 Payment Rates